V-Sekai/manuals/docs/decisions/20210811-sandstorm.md

-# Proposal Title

-Soiree using Sandstorm system
+# Soiree using Sandstorm system

 ### Context and Problem Statement